Middle East Studies

 Middle East Studies Minor

 The minor consists of 5-7 upper division courses, or 4 upper division courses and a 3 course sequence of a Middle Eastern language.
-3 of the upper division courses have to deal with the Middle East since the emergence of Islam, listed under "Core Courses" in the UC San Diego General Catalog.
+3 of the upper division courses have to deal with the Middle East since the emergence of Islam and are considered "core courses" while other courses are considered "supporting courses."
 All courses used to meet requirements for a minor in Middle East Studies must be taken for a letter grade and be passed with a grade of C- or better.

 Resources: